Mattel unveils BTS dolls on Twitter to mixed fan reception

-In January this year, toymaker Mattel, known for its Barbie dolls, announced that it was creating a toy line inspired by the South Korean boyband.
+In January, toymaker Mattel, known for its Barbie dolls, announced that it was creating a toy line inspired by the South Korean boyband.

-The California-based manufacturer teased group and individual shots of the dolls, styled in the clothes worn by BTS in their Idol music video, which was released last August.
+The California-based manufacturer teased group and individual shots of the dolls, styled in the clothes worn by BTS in their Idol music video, which was released in August last year.

-The dolls are the first in the line of the BTS x Mattel collection, which is expected to include collectables such as figurines and role-playing items, according to lifestyle portal Soompi.
-Retail information on the products have yet to be announced.
+The dolls are the first in the line of the BTS x Mattel collection, which is expected to include collectibles such as figurines and role-playing items, according to lifestyle portal Soompi.
+Retail information on the products has yet to be announced.

-The seven-member boyband will also feature on a special UNO card game release, according to a tweet by the official UNO account.
+The seven-member boyband will also feature in a special Uno card game release, according to a tweet by the official Uno account.
 No official release date for the Mattel card game tie-up was provided.

 The army of BTS fans have been discussing the design of the dolls online, with several Twitter users expressing their disappointment at the final product.